Category Archives: Waldeck-Pyrmont Royals

 In September 1879, Willem’s eldest son Prince Willem died, leaving only one son.
 A year later Emma and Willem’s only child, a daughter, was born:

-The Netherlands followed the Sem-Salic Law which allowed for female succession only if there were no male dynasts alive.
+The Netherlands followed the Sem-Salic Law which allowed for female succession only if no male dynasts were alive.
 At the time of Wilhelmina’s birth, her half-brother Prince Alexander and the King’s uncle Prince Frederik were alive, so Wilhelmina was third in the line of succession.
 Prince Frederik died in 1881 and upon the death of Prince Alexander in 1884, Wilhelmina became the heir presumptive to the Dutch throne, and Emma was appointed to be Regent if Wilhelmina came to the throne before her majority.

 Queen Emma and Princess Wilhelmina in June 1885; Credit – Wikipedia